 A first appointment is an opportunity for us both to meet and see if we can work together.
 During this appointment, we can discuss what you want to get out of therapy and offer an opportunity for you to ask any questions you may have.
 This will take 30 mins, so we can both see if working together is the right thing for us.

 Moving forward from the first session, I will ask you to sign a contract.

 All further sessions will be weekly (when possible) for 50 mins.

 Research shows this is the most affective time frame to leave between appointments.
 This might change as we work towards an ending.

 You can pay in cash at the end of each session.
 Alternatively, you can pay via PayPal.

 Sessions cost £30 for a first appointment, £50 follow up.
 Lower fees are considered for students and those on a low income.
 Please email for details.

 If you are unable to attend a session, please give the plenty of notice.
 A minimum of 24 hours notice is required.
 Failure to do so, on non-attendance will result in incurring the full fee of the session.

 From time to time, the Counsellor may not be able to attend sessions, usually due to training workshops, conferences or holidays.
-The Counsellor will give you as much notice as possible.
-If the Counsellor is unwell, they will inform you as soon as possible and try to offer you an alternative appointment.
-Sessions missed due to the Counsellors unavailability are not chargeable.
+I will give you as much notice as possible.
+I am unwell, I will inform you as soon as possible and try to offer you an alternative appointment.
+Sessions missed due to my unavailability are not chargeable.

 How long are appointments?